 Stefanie earned her master's degree in communicative disorders from California State University, Northridge.
-In her free time, she enjoys spending time outdoors riding bikes and hiking with her husband, and playing with her puppy.
+In her free time, she enjoys reading, spending time outdoors cycling and hiking with her husband, and playing with her puppy.

 Holly earned her bachelor's degree in health science from Boise State University and her doctorate of physical therapy from Eastern Washington University.
 In her free time, she enjoys being outdoors and spending time with her family and friends.

 Cara Jackson, MS, CCC-SLP enjoys working with children of all ages and abilities, and likes to include the whole family.
 She has interests in early intervention, phonological disorders, and autism.

 Cara earned her master's degree from the University of Montana.
 In her free time, she enjoys spending time with her friends, family, and participating in her community.